jviars/Chess/README.md

 2. Navigate to the project directory.
 3. Run the game - ensure you have the requirements installed (including Python itself).

-The first time you run the game, it will automatically install the required dependencies from the `wheelhouse` folder.
+The first time you run the game.

 ## How to Play
 - Use the mouse to select and move your pieces.